yellowstonegames/SquidLib/README.md

   -   Set size of the cell, number of cells in the grid, and Font to be used
     -   Font is dynamically resized to fit optimally within the cell
 -   Font size and style can be changed on the fly
--   Several fonts provided as resources, one narrow, one square, for unicode line drawing to work out-of-the-box
+-   Several fonts provided as resources, some narrow, some square, for unicode line drawing to work out-of-the-box
 -   Multiple grids of different configurations can be used simultaneously in the same display
 -   Multiple grids of different configurations can be overlayed allowing for transparency effects
   -   A convenience class, SquidLayers provides foreground and background setting with this